UniSiegenWiNeMe/opendash-docs/guides/using-the-cli.md

   Initialization of 'example' finished.
 ```

-In this case a directory called `opendash-instance-example` was created, the next step is to change in this directory and open it with your prefered editor (We like VS Code).
+In this case a directory called `opendash-instance-example` was created, the next step is to change in this directory and open it with your preferred editor (We like VS Code).

 You will see a folder structure like this: